sophiexeon/SemanticSegmentation/README.md

 - DeepLabV3.py:
     - cross-validation (1 point)
     - training on one more model from scratch (1 point)
-    - overfit on some examples from training set (1 point)
     - 3 Different Optimizers (1 point)
     - 3 Different Loss Functions (1 point)
     - Weights and Biases tracking (1 point)